 There is an incredible variety of support for unschooling online and some writers have ideas that may not be helpful to you, though they might be to others.
 With that in mind, rather than act as a gatekeeper to maintain the purity of unschooling (whatever that might be!), I provide this inclusive, broad list to help you find the support you want for unschooling—namely, not doing school at home.
-This is just meant to be a starting point for you, not an exhaustive resource.
+This is just meant to be a starting point for your research, not an exhaustive resource.
 If you have suggestions for blogs and websites to add to these lists, please email them to me at pat farenga at John Holt GWS.com.

 These are sites to inspire you to seek or create your own real-life activities, child-inspired fun, and camaraderie instead of striving for grades day after day.